Ideas Union

 Protecting valuable ideas, together.

-Ideas form the basis of everything new in business; cutting-edge research, product development, ad campaigns, strategy, new efficiencies... the list goes on.
-Without new ideas, we don't move forward, we don't progress as a society.
-Ideas are valuable, they open new frontiers of possibility.
-Sadly, that's why people steal them.
-We fix that.
+Ideas are vital.
+They form the basis of everything new in business; cutting-edge research, product development, ad campaigns, strategy, new efficiencies... the list goes on.
+Without new ideas, we don't progress as a society.
+And many ideas are very valuable.
+People have often stolen them in the past.
+We are here to fix that.

 If someone steals your idea, we back you with: